roycetech/applescript-core/README-Full.md

 ### Limitations

-* I have not worked out automating apps across desktop spaces.
-While some may work coincidentally, deliberate testing is required to improve their reliability.
+*    I have not intended in automating apps interaction across desktop spaces.
+While some may work coincidentally, I have no plans to make further development on that area.

 ## How to Install and Run the Project